abidibo/nvim-httpyac/README.md

 - **NvimHttpYac**: executes the request under the cursor
 - **NvimHttpYacAll**: executes all the requests
+- **NvimHttpYacPicker**: shows a picker with all the named requests

 Both commands take optional parameters that are passed to `httpyac`.
 E.g. to use a specific dev environment call `:NvimHttpYac --env dev`